 - Suitable for small/larger classes or group work – three (3) large tables and up to 35/40 chairs available in various configurations

-- A laptop, projector, and screen are available; media cart with TV monitor, VHS player, and multi-region DVD deck
+- A projector and screen are available; media cart with TV monitor, VHS player, and multi-region DVD deck

 Scheduling a class visit

-- Please make your reservation at least one or two weeks in advance - allow more lead time if teaching support is requested
+- Please make your reservation at least two to three weeks in advance - allow more lead time if teaching support is requested

 - The Great Hall can be reserved for individual sessions or for multiple recurring classes throughout the semester